dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-volume-mounts.md

 ## Introduction

 The Dapr sidecar can be configured to mount any Kubernetes Volume attached to the application Pod.
-These volumes can be accessed by the `daprd` (sidecar) container in _read-only_ or _read-write_ modes.
+These Volumes can be accessed by the `daprd` (sidecar) container in _read-only_ or _read-write_ modes.
 If a Volume is configured to be mounted but it does not exist in the Pod, Dapr logs a warning and ignores it.

 For more information on different types of Volumes, check the [Kubernetes documentation](https://kubernetes.io/docs/concepts/storage/volumes/).